Generative Datalog with Continuous Distributions: Introduction

 Our main contribution is the introduction of a formal semantics for the probabilistic Datalog language of Bárány et al. \cite{Barany+2017} that allows sampling from continuous probability distributions.
 We focus on the generative component of this language, called \emph{Generative Datalog} ($\GDL$).
 We define how a $\GDL$ program, on input a single database instance produces an output \mbox{(sub-)}probability distribution over database instances.
 With our approach (and further extending \cite{Barany+2017}), we also allow probabilistic inputs.

 Bárány et al. \cite{Barany+2017} introduce the probabilistic semantics of $\GDL$ as follows. \begin{itemize} \item To every $\GDL$ program, they associate an \emph{existential Datalog program} \cite{Cabibbo1998,Cali+2013} from which they construct a chase tree.
 This can be seen as the introduction of a nondeterministic semantics in order to model the possible worlds generated by a $\GDL$ program. \item This nondeterminism is resolved by weighting the paths of the chase tree according to the distributions that symbolically appear in the $\GDL$ program. \end{itemize} In a nutshell, Bárány et al. construct a discrete time, discrete space Markov process.
-We adapt this approach to the continuous setting, and constructing a discrete time, but continuous space Markov process akin to the one from \cite{Barany+2017}, that is rooted in the framework of standard PDBs \cite{GroheLindner2020}.
-In order to ensure that the probability space obtained this way is well-defined, we show that the probabilistic transitions described by a $\GDL$ program satisfy certain technical conditions (that is, that they are \emph{stochastic kernels}).
+We adapt this approach to the continuous setting, and construct a discrete time, but continuous space Markov process that is rooted in the framework of standard PDBs \cite{GroheLindner2020}.
+In order to ensure that the so-obtained probability space is well-defined, we show that the probabilistic transitions described by a $\GDL$ program satisfy certain technical conditions (that is, that they are \emph{stochastic kernels}).

 The main technical result is that the semantics is independent of the choice of the chase tree and that it is equivalent to the semantics obtained from parallel execution of all applicable rules at any execution step of a GDatalog program.